Designing a Clean and Elegant Blog Layout with Photoshop

 Step 59

-Make a new Paragraph Style for the character content.
-Click on the new icon on the Paragraph Styles panel.
+Create a new Paragraph Style for the blog post content to enhance the readability and aesthetic of the text.
+Initiate this by selecting the new icon in the Paragraph Styles panel.

 Step 60